-This information describes what to expect after your fine needle aspiration (FNA) at Memorial Sloan Kettering’s (MSK) Fine Needle Aspiration Biopsy Clinic.
+This information explains what to expect after your fine needle aspiration (FNA) at Memorial Sloan Kettering (MSK)’s Fine Needle Aspiration Biopsy Clinic.

 Caring for Your Biopsy Site

 - You may have mild discomfort after your FNA.
 If you have discomfort, take acetaminophen (Tylenol®).
 If you can’t take acetaminophen, tell the doctor who sent you for your procedure.
-Your doctor can suggest another medication.
+They can suggest another medication.

 - You may also have some mild swelling after your FNA.
 If you do, put a cold compress on the area for 20 minutes to help decrease the swelling.
-It is important that you take it off for at least 20 minutes before you put it back on.
+It’s important that you take it off for at least 20 minutes before you put it back on.

 Getting Your FNA Results